A fan’s guide – the club from early doors to today

-Only two clubs have won more Belgian titles than Union St-Gilloise: Anderlecht and Club Bruges.
-The last of their 11 championships, however, was won in 1935 and a trip to Union’s World War I-era Stade Joseph Marien is essential for any football romantic.
+Only two clubs have won more Belgian titles than Union Saint-Gilloise: Anderlecht and Club Bruges.
+The last of their 11 championships, however, was won in 1935 and few Unionistes thought their club would ever add to this total in anyone’s lifetime.

 Around St-Gilles, Marolles and other traditional neighbourhoods, many a bar sports the yellow and blue of Union, considered the Brussels club.

 Successful pioneers in early regional tournaments, Union dominated the Belgian championship in the early 1930s.
 With Belgian World Cup goalkeeper André Vandeweyer, also their post-war manager, Union went a record 60 league games unbeaten, between January 1933 and February 1935.
 Spells in Europe in the early 1960s preceded a long period of yo-yoing between the second and third divisions.

 With Brussels hosting so many trade conventions, the criteria for entry at the time, the Fairs Cup allowed Union to meet the likes of Roma, Juventus, Hearts and Birmingham City, even when domestic progress was few and far between.

 USG spent most of the pre-Bloom era in the third tier, having flitted between top and second divisions in the 1960s.
 In 2014, the venerable club had narrowly missed out on promotion from the third after winning through to the play-off final – only to lose 3-2 to Patro Eisden Maasmechelen.

 The financial meltdown of several key clubs the following season, however, allowed USG to nip in.
 By the time Brighton owner Tony Bloom was sniffing around for a viable investment in Europe, easily accessible from the UK, the club that fitted the bill was firmly embedded in Belgium’s second tier.